NDA-Software/ts-cornucopia/readme.md

 ## Description

-The objective of this package is too agregate small pieces of code that are easy to be needed in many projects of different scope.
+The objective of this package is to aggregate small pieces of code that are easily needed in many projects of different scopes.

-The idea came after tinkering for some years with different approaches to sharing codes between my own projects resulting in different headaches.
-So why not simply bundle those inside a npm package?
-And why not just leave it open source in case this can help someone else...
-So, here we are.
+The idea came after tinkering for some years with different approaches to sharing codes between my own projects, resulting in different headaches.
+So why not simply bundle those inside an NPM package?
+And why not just leave it open source in case this can help someone else?
+So, here we are...

 ## Table of Contents